 Accommodation, Businesses and more pictures from Kristiansund

-Kristiansund and Frei municipalities was joined together in 2007.
-Kristiansund have now approximately 24.000 inhabitants and covers a area of 87,6 km2.
+Kristiansund municipalitie have approximately 24.500 inhabitants and covers a area of 87,6 km2.
 A town facing the North Atlantic, on the west coast of Norway in the conty of Møre & Romsdal.
 Kristiansund is a town with a very special character.
 Historically, Kristiansund is the dried cod capital of Norway, and you cannot leave town without tasting "Bacalao" at one of the town´s fish restaurants.

 Bacalao is made of salted, dried codfish, and has traditionally been exported in large amounts to Spain, Portugal and Latin America as food suitable during Lent.
 In recent years Kristiansund has become the major oil and gas city at the mid-northwestern coast.
 Oil companies like Royal Dutch Shell and Statoil have offices in Kristiansund from where they serve their offshore installations at Haltenbanken (one of the northernmost underwater oil fields in the world).